vuejs/composition-api-rfc/index.md

 ### Comparison with React Hooks

 The function based API provides the same level of logic composition capabilities as React Hooks, but with some important differences.
 Unlike React hooks, the `setup()` function is called only once.
-This means code using Vue's function APIs are:
+This means code using Vue's Composition API is:

 - In general more aligned with the intuitions of idiomatic JavaScript code;
 - Not sensitive to call order and can be conditional;
-- Not called repeatedly on each render and produce less GC pressure;
+- Not called repeatedly on each render and produces less GC pressure;
 - Not subject to the issue where `useCallback` is almost always needed in order to prevent inline handlers causing over-re-rendering of child components;
 - Not subject to the issue where `useEffect` and `useMemo` may capture stale variables if the user forgets to pass the correct dependency array.
 Vue's automated dependency tracking ensures watchers and computed values are always correctly invalidated.